MoNo258/Exchange_Rates_Board-project/README.md

     "build": "webpack -p",
 }
 ```
-`dev` will run development server (`http://localhost:3001/`)
+`dev` will run development server (`http://localhost:3001/`) - use command:
 ```JavaScript
 npm run dev
 ```
-`build` will run production version of our app.
-This will create `build` folder with `index.html`, `main.css` and `out.js` files - `index.html` must be opened with Live Server option in your IDE:
+`build` will run production version of app.
+This will create `build` folder with `index.html`, `main.css` and `out.js` files (then `index.html` must be opened with Live Server option in your IDE) - use command:
 ```JavaScript
 npm run build
 ```
-`start` will run latest version of our app using server created with Express (locally this will be: `http://localhost:8080/` - setup is vailable in `server.js` file).
-This additional server is added because app was deployed on Heroku (note: server used on Heroku is defined by Heroku and so `process.env.PORT` variable is used):
+`start` will run latest version of app using server created with Express (locally this will be: `http://localhost:8080/` - setup is available in `server.js` file) - use command:
 ```JavaScript
 npm start
 ```
+This additional server is added because of Heroku deployment process (note: server used on Heroku is defined by Heroku and so `process.env.PORT` variable is used) - Heroku battle is in progress...

 There are cases when extensions installed in your browser can disturb when running app (mostly connected to WebSocket API) - then I recommend to open this project in incognito card (without extensions).